PIP and diagnosis

 When it comes to satisfying the required period condition, in the absence of a diagnosis your client might:

-•argue that their condition is inherently likely to be long term – for example, they reasonably believe it is degenerative;
+argue that their condition is inherently likely to be long term – for example, they reasonably believe it is degenerative;

-•use past experiences as evidence about how long their current difficulties might last– for example, if they are experiencing a period of severe depression and they have had similar periods before;
+use past experiences as evidence about how long their current difficulties might last– for example, if they are experiencing a period of severe depression and they have had similar periods before;

-•estimate how long it might reasonably take for them to recover from this kind of condition based on publicly available information – for example, using information about treatment waiting times on the NHS website.
+estimate how long it might reasonably take for them to recover from this kind of condition based on publicly available information – for example, using information about treatment waiting times on the NHS website.

 What about ADHD, autism, and other hard-to-evidence conditions?

 Adults with undiagnosed ADHD or autism might find it particularly difficult to make a successful claim for PIP.
 First, they might face very long waiting-times for assessment and support, delaying their access to supporting evidence.
-Second, caselaw makes it clear how difficult it sometimes is to establish that a claimant’s difficulties are caused by a ‘physical or mental condition’, rather than being behaviour or personality traits that do not have an underlying physical or mental cause.
+Second, caselaw makes it clear how difficult it sometimes is to establish that a claimant’s difficulties are caused by a ‘physical or mental condition’, rather than being behaviour or personality traits that do not have an underlying physical or mental cause.9R(DLA) 3/06, para 40 Even where the DWP accepts someone’s account of their difficulties, it may be reluctant to make a PIP award where there is uncertainty about the root cause of those difficulties.

 Claimants with other ‘invisible’ conditions might face similar difficulties.
 This can mean that there is pressure on the claimant and their support network to pull together alternative evidence to support their PIP claim.
 Unfortunately, this burden often falls on the clients who may be least able to cope with it.